 Another important attraction of the Villa Borghese park is ‘Piazza di Siena’, a large place for horses torneas.
 Next to the square, there’s an indoor playground for children up to 10 years called ‘ludoteca Casina di Raffaello’.

-Near the playground you can also spot few attractions for children, there’s the main stop for the special train which crosses the whole park.
-You simply jump into it, the conductor will ask you the fee and the train will lead you to the small lake with paddleboats.
+Near the playground, you can also spot a few attractions for children, there’s the main stop for the special train which crosses the whole park.
+You simply jump into it, the conductor will ask you the fee, and the train will lead you to the small lake with paddleboats.

 If you find yourself near Via Nomentana, have a look at Villa Torlonia (with its famous Jewish catacombs) and Villa Adriana, both are based on very beautiful ancient gardens.